jyotiyadav2508/Yoga-Lovers/README.md

   - __The landing page image__

-  - The landing page includes a photograph with text to motivate the user to start yoga.
+  - The landing page includes a photograph with text to motivate the user to start yoga.The text has eye catching animation to grab the users attention.

 ![Landing Page](https://github.com/jyotiyadav2508/Yoga-Lovers/blob/main/screenshots/yoga-lovers-hero-img.png)